Voxelum/x-minecraft-launcher/README.md

 Beta: Cover the basic features related to mods.

-1. Manage mods resources and launch with selected mods.
-2. Be able to install Liteloader/Fabric on corresponding Minecraft version.
+1. Be able to install Liteloader/Fabric on corresponding Minecraft version.
-3. Be able to detect mod version with Forge/Fabric version and Minecraft Version (detect mod compatibility).
+2. Be able to detect mod version with Forge/Fabric version and Minecraft Version (detect mod compatibility).

 Want to know exact features we have?
 See [Feature Design vs Implemenatation](#Feature-Design-vs-Implemenatation)